Dpdl-io/Dpdl-sample-Apps/DpdlCryptoTransactionApp.md

 The 'libethc' lib is not included (only the include files) but you can find the instructions where to download and how to deploy in the C library in the './lib/README.txt' file

+NOTICE: Do not sent transactions to the address specified in the 'to_addr' parameter, EXCEPT if you want to make a donation to Dpdl-io:)